In Aht Aht News: Donald Trump Tries To Get Back On Twitter With New Account And Is Immediately Suspended

 It appears that the page @DJTDesk was created as a way to circumvent the ban that Twitter placed on him by representing itself as some sort of Trump proxy where bum a$$ 45 could get his bars off.
 After only one day of existing, Twitter gave the page the Mutombo finger.
 Funny enough, this happened on the same day that Facebook and Instagram upheld their suspension of the orange obstructionist.

+They continued: “We call on Facebook to ensure that if a head of state or high government official repeatedly posts messages that pose a risk of harm under international human rights norms, the company should either suspend the account for a set period or delete it.”

+The Board has given Facebook CEO Mark Zuckerberg another 6 months to decide whether they’ll permanently delete or reactive his account.

-Trump was obviously pissed off about all this because his narcissism needs to feed and without social media his brand of thumb thuggin’ flails about pretty impotently.
+Trump was obviously pissed off about all this because his narcissism needs to feed and without social media, his brand of thumb thuggin’ flails about pretty impotently.

 Nice try, bucko.